-The debate around the “dangers of social media” is such a visceral topic.
+The debate around the “dangers of social media” and the effects of social media on youth is such a visceral topic.

 So many people are talking about how social media is damaging youth, how kids are getting “corrupted” by it, and even how it’s tearing down our democracy.

 I have some pretty controversial opinions about this.
 On AskGaryVee Episode 296 with Baby Ariel, a concerned mother of teenage boys named Michelle asked a question about the dangers of social media and how it impacts young people.
 Her question was specifically about my thoughts on kids using Snapchat, but my answer applies to social media in general.

 1. Social media is exposing bad parenting strategies

 We’re living in an era with some of the worst parenting strategies of all time.
 I genuinely believe that in a hundred years, people will look back at this time and wonder what we were thinking when it comes to how we’re raising our kids.